forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 - WHERE clause to filter your data
 - ORDER BY clause with support for ASC, DESC, NULLS FIRST, and NULLS LAST
 - LIMIT clause

   <!-- ekapner, 2/19, add this to JA version -->

-  To dig deeper regarding SOQL syntax, or if you want to build more complex queries in the text editor, you can find all the details in the [SOQL and SOSL Reference guide](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_sosl_intro.htm).
+  To dig deeper regarding SOQL syntax or to build more complex queries in the text editor, see the [SOQL and SOSL Reference guide](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_sosl_intro.htm).

 **Beta Limitations:**